decentralMind/sign-the-doc/README.md

 If everything is alright, all test should pass.

 ### 11.Run the App.
-cd into root project directory.
+Go into root project directory.

 ```sh
 cd sign-the-doc